-Module One: The Bahá'í Teacher ~ Station, Role, Qualities and Preparation Module Two: The Spiritual Reality of the Child Module Three: Teaching through Use of the Core Curriculum Strands Module Four: Beyond the Classroom ~ The Child Development Centered Community
+Module One: The Bahá'í Teacher ~ Station, Role, Qualities and Preparation Module Two: The Spiritual Reality of the Child Module Three: Teaching with Core Curriculum Materials Module Four: The Child Development Centered Community

-Following this initial period of training, an ongoing series of Teacher Development Workshops assists teachers continue to develop their skills in classroom management; storytelling; attending to each student's capacity, capability and interest; and provides additional practice adapting lessons to local circumstances.
+Following this initial period of training, an ongoing series of Teacher Development Workshops assists teachers to continue to develop their skills in classroom management; storytelling; attending to each student's capacity, capability and interest; and adapting lessons to local circumstances.

-We warmly invite you to participate in ongoing spiritual education and training for yourself, the teacher.
+We warmly invite you to participate in this process of ongoing spiritual education and training.